-If classes are cancelled for the entire University, you will hear that message and need make no other call (except if you are scheduled for clinical that day).
+If classes are cancelled for the entire University, you will hear that message and need make no other call (except if you are scheduled for clinical that day-see the third paragraph below).
 If there have been no changes for the University as a whole, you will hear a standard greeting:

 "Welcome to Downstate Health Sciences University and its University Hospital of Brooklyn.
 If you are dialing from a touchtone phone, press 1.
-If you are dialing from . . ."
+If you are dialing from ..."